Our Hard Ciders

 As an orchard, our approach to cider making is similar to the way a vineyard approaches wine making.
 We grow specific cider apple varieties, and each Fall we harvest and press them at their peak.
-We will then facilitate a fermentation process that allows for full expression of the apples and the place where they grew (“terroir”).
+We will then facilitate a fermentation process that allows for full expression of both the apples and the place where they grew (“terroir”).
 That often means relying on wild yeasts and a slow winter-long fermentation.

 Chez Mémé